 - Delivery: The cost to deliver natural gas to customers in Ontario through the utility's distribution system.
 This charge includes all operating and capital costs and a regulated rate of return.
 The Ontario Energy Board sets this charge.

 - Storage: The cost to store natural gas.

 Transportation, storage and delivery charges vary depending on the amount of natural gas you use.
 How they are shown on your bill depends on who your utility is.
 For example, Union Gas customers see Storage as a line item on their bills, but for Enbridge Gas customers, storage is included as part of the delivery item on their bills.

 The Ontario Energy Board approves each utility’s delivery charges.
-The delivery charges for Enbridge and Union are adjusted once a year using a five-year incentive regulation framework that was approved by the Ontario Energy Board for the years 2014 through 2018.
+The delivery charges for Enbridge and Union are adjusted once a year using a five-year incentive regulation framework that is approved by the Ontario Energy Board.
 These annual adjustments are done using a pre-set formula that is based on inflation.